transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ## Using certificates from an external CA with your peer or ordering service
 {: #ibp-console-adv-deployment-third-party-ca}

 Instead of using an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority as your peer or ordering service's CA, you can use certificates from an external CA, one that is not hosted by {{site.data.keyword.IBM_notm}}.
 To use an external CA, the CA needs to issue certificates in [X.509](https://hyperledger-fabric.readthedocs.io/en/release-1.4/identity/identity.html#digital-certificates){: external} format.
 You need to generate your private keys using the PKCS #8 standard.
+For a quick tutorial, see [Using certificates from an external Certificate Authority](/docs/blockchain?topic=blockchain-ibp-tutorial-extca).

 ### Before you begin
 {: #ibp-console-adv-deployment-third-party-ca-prereq}